Covering Action on Conley Theory: Connection Matrices

+In the next subsection, one introduces $p$-connection matrices for invariant sets.
+Note that even when $S$ is not an isolated invariant set but $\widetilde{S}_{{R},g{A}} $ is an isolated invariant set for all $g\in G$, then $p^{-1}(S)$ can still be decomposed into a union of isolated invariant sets.
+One defines a connecting map for this general setting.
+Proposition \ref{cor:IISIFF} and Theorem \ref{teo:G=G'} guarantee that whenever $S$ is an isolated invariant set and $\widetilde{S}_{{R},g{A}}$ is compact then $\widetilde{S}_{{R},g{A}}$ is an isolated invariant set.
+Hence, for this particular case, the connecting map for a p-attractor-repeller pair is well defined, as proved in the next section.

-\item In \cite{MR936812}, McCord decomposed the set of connections $C(R,A)$ for an isolated invariant set in a topological manner.
-Herein we decompose it by taking into count the covering action.
-Moreover, we do not require that $S$ is an isolated set. \end{enumerate} \end{remark}
+\begin{remark}.
+In \cite{MR936812}, McCord decomposed the set of connections $C(R,A)$ for an isolated invariant set in a topological manner.
+Herein we decompose it by taking into account the covering action.
+Moreover, we do not require that $S$ is an isolated set. \end{remark}